-The Jackery Explorer 500 portable power station that can store and deliver electricity as per your need.
-While we label them as "generators" sometimes, it can't generate electricity.
+The Jackery Explorer 500 is a portable power station that can store and deliver electricity as per your need.
+While we label them as "solar generators" sometimes, they can't actually generate electricity.

 It has multiple outlets to power a range of devices, as well as a 2-inch LCD display that tells you exactly how full the battery is.

 You can charge the Jackery Explorer 500 portable power station either from a household power outlet, your car’s cigarette lighter charger, or through solar panels.